binghuang2018/aqml/demo/README.md

-As a demo, here we try to reproduce the black learning curve displayed in Figure S11B of reference 3 (i.e., the amons paper, see `$AQML_ROOT/README.md`).
+As a demo, here we try to reproduce the black learning curve displayed in Figure S11B of reference 3 (i.e., the amons paper, see `$AQML_ROOT/doc/amons.pdf`, where `AQML_ROOT` is the root directory of `aqml` code).

 - prerequisite: `orca4` has to be acquired (One has to fill the registration form at https://cec.mpg.de/orcadownload/ before obtaining a copy).